ChaitraA97/ChaitraA97/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in building efficient and scalable software solutions.
 Here's a little bit about me:

 ## 🚀 About Me
-- 💼 Currently working as a Senior Software Engineer at Infosys Pvt.
+- 💼 Currently working as a Senior Systems Engineer at Infosys Pvt.
 Ltd.
 - 🎓 Graduated with a degree in BE from VTU
 - 🌱 Always learning and exploring new technologies
 - 💬 Ask me about Python, DevOps